-Just southwest of Milwaukee, Wisconsin, AEppelTreow Winery & Distillery is unique compared to the typical wineries you’re familiar with.
+Located in southeastern Wisconsin, AEppelTreow Winery & Distillery is unique compared to the typical wineries you’re familiar with.
 AEppelTreow Winery specializes in cider, perry, and spirits.
-I’ve visited this winery once before (as I stumbled on it by happy accident), and decided to end my last “summer weekend” by giving it another visit with my father and (spoiler alert) picking up some wine.
+I’ve visited this Wisconsin winery once before (as I stumbled on it by happy accident), and decided to end my last “summer weekend” by giving it another visit with my father and (spoiler alert) picking up some wine.

 AEppelTreow Winery planted its “roots” in 2001, whereas Brightonwoods Orchard has been going strong for 50 years.
 You can rest easy when visiting Brightonwoods Orchard as this ethical farm advocates for conservation and sustainable agriculture.
-Their uniqueness comes from their focus on creating delicious ciders and transforming them into wines, champagnes, and draft-style beverages.
+The unique aspect of this Wisconsin winery is their focus on creating delicious ciders and transforming them into wines, champagnes, and draft-style beverages.

 The wines produced at AEppelTreow Winery are more appropriately named “fruit wines,” as they have varieties made from pears and apples.
 Their fruit wines and ciders are naturally sweetened, and truly no added sugar is necessary!
 As mentioned above, a “perry” is a cider, simply made from pears instead of apples.
 According to their website, their products “lean to the dry end,” though as a fan of sweeter wines and ciders, I happily found several that I enjoyed.
 (2nd Spoiler Alert: We got 4!)